-Think about channel differences: Are you treating your affiliate marketing efforts differently from your traditional marketing ones?
-Consider how leads coming in from affiliate sources might differ from the leads coming in from other sources like paid search ads or social media.
+Think about channel differences: Are you treating affiliate marketing efforts differently from traditional ones?
+Consider how leads from affiliate sources might differ from those from other sources like paid search ads or social media.

 Are these leads as familiar with your brand?
 Are they at the same stage of the funnel?
-If not, make sure you optimize your assets to align with those things.
+If not, optimize your assets to align with those things.

 High Reversal Rate

 Is your brand or service being represented correctly to your target audience?
-If your message isn’t resonating, take a step back and make sure people are clear on what to expect after interacting with your ads.
+If your message isn’t resonating, take a step back and ensure people are clear about what to expect after interacting with your ads.